phlowers/mechaphlowers/docs/user_guide/ug_input.md

 ## Line Section

-This paragraph describes the format of the input data needed to perform calculations about a line section in mechaphlowers.
+This paragraph describes the input data and the associated format needed to perform calculations on a line section in mechaphlowers.

 !!!
 Units